James Dean (2001 film): Release

 James Dean premiered at the 27th Deauville American Film Festival in July 2001.
 Press conferences were held with the screening, and James Dean's three feature films, East of Eden, Rebel Without a Cause and Giant, were also screened at the festival.
 Turner Network Television (TNT) originally intended to premiere the film on United States national television in June 2001, but the release date for James Dean was pushed to August 5, 2001.
 The film attracted 3.18 million viewers and received generally favorable reviews from critics.
 James Dean was released on DVD in January 2002 by Warner Home Video.
 David Thomson, reviewing in The New York Times, felt Franco's performance as Dean gave Baby Boomer audiences a positive sense of nostalgia of the 1950s.
 James Poniewozik of Time magazine also highly praised Franco's performance, but felt the script was overtly cliché.
 Ken Tucker wrote in Entertainment Weekly that James Dean, alongside Life with Judy Garland: Me and My Shadows (2001), was a revolutionary force in the television movie genre.

-Rydell received a Directors Guild of America Award nomination, while Franco was nominated for his performance at the 8th Screen Actors Guild Awards.
-In addition, Franco won the Golden Globe Award for Best Actor in a Miniseries or Television Film.
-The film also received multiple awards and nominations at the 54th Primetime Emmy Awards.
-Michael Moriarty won the Award for Outstanding Supporting Actor in a Miniseries or Movie for his portrayal of Winton Dean.
-The art department (led by Robert Pearson, Marc Dabe and Leslie McCarthy-Frankenheimer), also won an Emmy.
-Nominations included Outstanding Made for Television Movie, Lead actor (James Franco), Direction (Mark Rydell), Cinematography (Robbie Greenberg), Casting (Nancy Foy), Costume design (Yvonne Blake and Randy Gardell), Film editing (Antony Gibbs), Makeup (John M. Elliot, Jr.) and Hairstyling (Carol A. O'Connell).
+Awards and nominations

-Home Video
+Home media

-The film was released on DVD and VHS on January 22, 2002 by Warner Home Video.
-It featured Theatrical trailers of Rebel Without a Cause and Giant, English, French, Spanish subtitles and Dolby Digital 5.1 Audio.
+The film was released on DVD and VHS on January 22, 2002, by Warner Home Video.
+It featured theatrical trailers for Rebel Without a Cause and Giant; English, French, Spanish subtitles; and Dolby Digital 5.1 Audio.